Does your stair handrail crave a new look? If so, you can easily do that yourself with some basic tools.

-We move on to the “floating” post side of things.
-Because the vertical post here is only connected to the bottom railing via two pocket screws on the bottom, we’re going to add support with two more 6” timber screws.
+Since the vertical post is only connected to the bottom railing via two pocket screws on the bottom, you’re going to add support with two more 6” timber screws.

 Screw the timber screws into the vertical post all the way, so their heads fall at or below the vertical post face.

 When the railing is flush with the top of your vertical posts, use 2-1/2” HD pocket screws to attach the end of the railing to the wall-mounted vertical post via the top pocket holes.

 Do the same on the bottom pocket holes.

-And repeat for the “floating” post end, top and bottom pocket holes of the top railing into the vertical post.
+And repeat for the other “floating” post end, top and bottom pocket holes of the top railing into the vertical post.